-Only administrators, referees, starter, timers, place judges, corner referees, stewards and tabulators will have access to the ready area, competitive skating area, stand-by area, timing, scoring and place judges area for the discharge of their official responsibilities, which are subject to the directions of the meet director.
+Only administrators, Chief Judge, starter Judges, timekeepers, placement Judges, corner Judges, stewards and tabulators will have access to the ready area, competitive skating area, stand-by area, timing, scoring and place judges area for the discharge of their official responsibilities, which are subject to the directions of the meet director.
 No other persons shall have access to these areas, unless specifically authorized by the meet director.